-Suburra Season 2 Cast: Who’s in it?
+Suburra Cast: Who’s in it?

-The second season sees Barbara Petronio back in charge as head writer and will feature the same cast as the first, toplining Alessandro Borghi as Ostia mob boss Aureliano.
-While director Andrea Molaioli is back on board, Michele Placido, who directed the first two episodes of Season 1, is not.
+In Season 2, Barbara Petronio comes back in charge as the head writer, and the cast, too, remains largely unchanged.
+While director Andrea Molaioli is back on board, Michele Placido, who directed the first two episodes of Season 1, has been dropped for Season 2.
 Instead, new helmer Piero Messina, a former assistant to Paolo Sorrentino, has been recruited.
-Messina’s first feature, Sicily-set “The Wait,” starring Juliette Binoche, made the cut for the 2015 Venice competition.
+Notably, Messina’s first feature, Sicily-set ‘The Wait’, starring Juliette Binoche, made the cut for the 2015 Venice competition

 The protagonists are the same who conquered the audience in Season 1: Alessandro Borghi returns as Ostia-based mobster Aureliano Adami, while Giacomo Ferrara reprises his role as Sinti gang member Alberto ‘Spadino’ Anacleti.
 Eduardo Valdarnini also makes a return as lone pusher Gabriele ‘Lele’ Marchilli, as does Francesco Aquaroli in his role of organized crime boss Samurai.
 Meanwhile, Claudia Gerrini reprises her role as the ambitious Vatican financial auditor Sara Monaschi, while Filippo Nigro returns as honest politician Amedeo Cinaglia.